System of record

 Yes.
 Connect SFTP (password-based auth) with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches SFTP (password-based auth) for when a file lands or is shared, then file it and draft the summary.
+Beagle watches SFTP (password-based auth) for when a file lands or is shared and is ready to file it and draft the summary.
 You can also just ask it questions about your files in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in SFTP (password-based auth) - and nothing is sent or saved until you approve it.